CodeYourFuture/curriculum/org-cyf-piscine/content/piscine/project-guidance/index.md

 1. Filter out graduates from ITP who are unlikely to get and thrive in a job in software.
    - This may be for reasons of knowledge, understanding, commitment, or team-work.
    - This may be because _the trainee decides_ that this isn't for them, or because _CYF assesses_ that this isn't for them.
-   - We _want_ anyone who will realistically get a job and thrive to succeed in the piscine.
-But we _also_ want as many people as possible who _won't_ to drop out now, rather than waste more of their (and volunteers') time.
+   - We _want_ anyone who is ready to do the SDC and will realistically get a job after it and thrive to succeed in the piscine.
+But we _also_ want to sign-post those who _aren't_ realistically ready to get a job.
+      - As much as possible, we would like to be able to give suggestions to those who aren't ready about what action if any would help them to be ready (e.g. practice functions, practice breaking down problems, practice English language, etc).
+      - If a trainee is unlikely to get a job in a practical time scale, it's better for them to realise this early and decide to drop out, rather than waste more of their (and volunteers') time.

 The goals of the projects in the piscine are:
 1. To **test understanding** of the concepts they were meant to learn in ITD and ITP.